Stewardship in Action: Environmental Engagement

-Schlumberger encourages its employees to become involved in a wide range of workplace initiatives and volunteer for community projects that reduce environmental impact and help build local capacity.
-Schlumberger employees championed multiple strategies to improve internal efficiency through innovative programs.
-Other employee-driven programs to reduce energy consumption are helping the Company achieve substantial financial and environmental savings.
+Schlumberger employees are involved in a wide range of workplace initiatives and community projects that help reduce environmental impacts.
+Over the years, our employees have championed multiple strategies to improve internal efficiency.
+These and other employee-driven programs to reduce energy consumption, water use, and greenhouse gas emissions are helping the Company achieve substantial financial and environmental savings.

 Recycling Lithium Metal Batteries